Chien Lee: KV Oostende

-In May 2020, Lee, together with Pacific Media Group, Partners Path Capital, and Krishen Sud, acquired the Belgian top division team K.V.
+In May 2020, Lee became an investor in the Belgian top division team K.V.
 Oostende, a Belgian football club from the city of Ostend, West Flanders.
 This was the 4th European soccer club Lee purchased.
 Lee completed the acquisition of K.V.
 Oostende during the COVID-19 coronavirus pandemic, and saved the club from liquidation.
 Lee saw a lot of potential in the club to strengthen the team with a data-based approach to identify talent.
 Lee believes there are many talented players in Belgium, and the K.V.
 Oostende youth academy is very important to success.
-When Lee acquired KV Oostende he named his 31-year-old former CEO at Barnsley and OGC Nice, Gauthier Ganaye, as the new KV Oostende CEO.
-The club transformed the squad into a young and offensive team and expanded partnerships with existing and new sponsors, started cutting costs, and grew revenue from sponsorship and ticketing sales.
-KV Oostende, which was heavily loss-making before the acquisition, made a profit of 2.62 million euros in the first year.
-Lee's football group uses a data approach to identify talents, and focuses on signing young players within the transfer window.
-The club rebuilt the squad by signing 12 new young players in 30 days, began playing a high-pressing style of football, and appointed German Alexander Blessin, a youth U19 coach at RB Leipzig, as the head coach.
-At the end of the season, Blessin won the Manager of the Year in Belgium.
-Representatives of clubs from across Europe watched Oostende and their coach closely and Blessin was targeted by Sheffield United.